USA, Hawaiian Islands – In the Middle of the Pacific V.

 In the 1840s, Hale Aliʻi (the house of chiefs) was built here.
 The current palace is about two thirds larger than Hale Aliʻi.
 In the 1970s the former palace was destroyed and construction of a new, modern, and more opulent began.

+The tour is possible with a guide or independently with an audio guide.
 Inside there is the throne room in crimson and gold colors.
 The king held official diplomatic audiences here, grandiose balls took place here as well.
 Other interesting part are private royal chambers.
 Furniture in the bedroom bears apparent traces of Asian as well as European influences.
 Next to the bedroom there is a study room.
 There one of Hawaiian first telephones is isntalled.

 Moreover, you can see historical tableware, glassware and silver collections bearing royal insignia, or a weapon collection (including remarkable royal sword, helmet or decoration).